pietroglyph/lasagne/README.md

 ## Legal

 I am only distributing my changes to the game, not the game itself.
-You need a working copy of the game.
+You need a working copy to use any of this.
 The patches are only the differences, not the orignal files.
 The license that applies to all my work in this repository can be found under a file called `LICENSE`.
-All other content is copyrighted by its respective owner.
+All other content is copyrighted by its respective owners.